MillenniumMachines/millenniummachines.github.io/docs/milo/faq.md

 ### Why no Ball-screws?

-Common ball-screw sizes just don't fit in the 4080 C-Beam that we use for the X,Y and Z axis mounts.
+Common ball-screw sizes just don't fit in the 4080 C-Beam that we use for the X,Y and Z-Axis mounts.
 We've looked high and low for a larger C-Beam that will fit them but can't find any.
 There are smaller 8 to 10mm ball-screws that do fit but they're expensive and will probably double the cost of the machine.

 There are user mods to convert the machine to ball-screws but this is pretty involved, requiring grinding the ball-screw nuts to fit into the extrusion channels.